E5

 - Inspect the sensor: Locate the tank full sensor or reed switch on the base where the tank sits.
 Clean the area and check for cracks or water intrusion.

 - Check wiring: Follow the sensor wires back to the control board.
-Ensure the connector is firmly seated and wires are not pinched or broken.
+Ensure the connector is firmly seated and that wires are not pinched or broken.

 Advertisements